folio-org/docs/content/en/docs/Users/_index.md

 1. [Find the user record](#searching-for-user-records) to which you want to add a proxy and select it.
 2. In the **User record** pane, click **Edit**.
 3. In the **Edit** window, under **Proxy/sponsor**, in the **Proxies** section, click **Add**.
-4. In the **Select User** dialog, search for the proxy user and select them.
+4. In the **Select User** pop-up window, search for the proxy user and select them.
 The proxy is added to the user record.
 5. Optional: In the **proxy** box, select the **Relationship Status**: Active or Inactive.
 6. Optional: Enter or select an **Expiration date**.
 The Expiration date indicates the expiration of the proxy/sponsor relationship.
 7. Optional: Select whether the **Proxy can request for the sponsor**.
 If you select **Yes**, then the proxy can place requests on materials on behalf of the sponsor.